Bobby Kimball: After Toto

-After splitting from Toto in 1984, Kimball relocated to Germany for a solo career under producer Frank Farian of the Far Corporation.
+In the 1984 movie Gimme an F, Kimball sang lead vocals on the song "State of My Heart".
+After splitting from Toto in 1984, he relocated to Germany.
+Under producer Frank Farian, he became a member of the band Far Corporation.
+In 1985, they released their first studio album, Division One, which also included many contributions from former Toto bandmates David Paich and Steve Lukather.

+He toured with a solo band from the late 1980s into the 1990s.
+This band consisted of longtime friend and saxophonist Jon Smith, guitarist and vocalist Dave Blasucci, guitarist Mark Manjardi, keyboardist Dave Porter, bassist Vince Bilbro, and drummer Jimmy Griego.
+They performed Toto songs as well as covers of songs by The Isley Brothers, Whitesnake, Donny Hathaway, George Michael, and Patti LaBelle.

-Kimball also continued to work as a session artist, singing background vocals with a trio composed of Michael McDonald from The Doobie Brothers and Bill Champlin of Chicago.
-Toto was planning Kimball's return in 1989 for the band's greatest hits album, Past to Present 1977–1990, and even wrote and recorded a song, "Goin' Home" (which was released on Toto XX (1977–1997) in 1998.
+Kimball also continued to work as a session artist, singing background vocals on songs by Quiet Riot, Al Jarreau, Richard Marx, and Trixter.
+Toto was planning Kimball's return in 1989 for the band's greatest hits album, Past to Present 1977–1990, and even recorded a song, "Goin' Home" (which was later released on Toto XX in 1998).
 Toto instead recruited singer Jean-Michel Byron (a decision said to have derived from Sony, the band's record company at the time).
 Byron was let go shortly thereafter, and guitarist-vocalist Steve Lukather took over Toto's primary lead vocal duties from 1991 to 1997.
 After leaving the band, Kimball released the live album Classic Toto Hits in late 1990, on which he performed various Toto songs from over the years.
 He recorded the album with the Frankfurt Rock Orchestra.
 In 1994, Kimball released his first solo album Rise Up, featuring the single "Woodstock".